 There’s not much living space in a cargo van.
 A swivel passenger seat can help fix that.
-As I built out the basics, I turned the passenger seat in my Ford Transit van into a computer workstation, and a place I could even get work done.
+As I built out the basics, I turned the passenger seat in my Ford Transit van into a mobile office, and a place I could even get work done.

 Extra Cabin Space

 Swivel seats can rotate 180 degrees so that a seat is facing backwards.
 In the case of a van, this increases the effective living area by turning the cabin into more seating for the living room.

 It’s hard to capture just how much of a space difference this adds, so allow me to fall back upon numbers.
 The cargo area of the van has approximately 9 feet of usable length.
 The cabin area adds about 2-3 feet, depending on how you look at it.

 This is about a 20% increase in usable space.

 Swivel seats are only available after-market for most vehicles, like my 2018 Ford Transit.

 There are many, many websites showing off #vanlife vans.
 We run into travelers every day with beautiful, albeit "standard" vans.
 Some look super polished, with crisp white lines.
 There are several professional after-market companies that create "perfect" vanlife vans...